 The team must strive to automate their tests as much as possible.

 The team must be informed of any changes.

 Advanced testing techniques must be implemented (Risk-Based and Exploratory Testing).

-Developers also need to take an active part and become involved early in testing.
+Developers also need to participate and become involved early in testing.

-The team, and especially testers, should keep track of what is and is not done.
+The team, especially testers, should keep track of what is and is not done.

 Frequent Builds that Increase Code Errors

 Agile teams must embrace an automated testing approach that will reduce the efforts involved in conducting manual tests.
-To be able to do so, the team must use automated tools and supporting frameworks such as CI/CD that ensure that the team works with stable builds and quality releases.
+To do so, the team must use automated tools and supporting frameworks such as CI/CD that ensure that the team works with stable builds and quality releases.

-Without the ability to test the code, the team will waste time on builds that are not suitable for testing in an environment that already uses a built-in time boxing for each activity.
+Without the ability to test the code, the team will waste time on builds that are not suitable for testing in an environment that uses built-in time boxing for each activity.